Yu-Group/covid19-severity-prediction/readme.md

 - output from running the daily tests is stored [here](./functions/update_test.log)

 ## Prediction
-- To get deaths predictions of the naive exponential growth model, the simplest way is to call (for more details, see [./modeling/readme.md](./modeling/readme.md))
+- To get deaths predictions for our current best-performing model, the simplest way is to call (for more details, see [./modeling/readme.md](./modeling/readme.md))

 ```python
 from modeling.fit_and_predict import add_preds